juanscr/arch_dotfiles/README.md

 In this section, you will find some common steps that I use in my computer to have a fully working desktop experience.
-Although many of the information here can be found in the Arch Wiki, I know first hand it is difficult to take in all the information that the wiki presents at once; at such, the information here is summarized for a way easier consumption.
+Although many of the information here can be found in the Arch Wiki, I know first hand it is difficult to take in all the information that the wiki presents at once; as such, the information presented here is a quick summary of what I usually need to run on a freh installation of Arch.

 ### Installation Guide Annotations
 When running the pacstrap command, is common to forget some basic packages that are